![]() |

 and rabbit, tomatoes and pepper inland.

-Maritime club, regattas, diving, fishing, water-skiing, canoeing, jet-skiing and
+Maritime club, regattas, diving, fishing, water-skiing, canoeing,

 windsurfing.

-Martial arts, various workshops, dances, public library, performances,
+Martial arts, various workshops, dances, public library,

 concerts, theatre.